Are Killer Bees a Problem in Arizona?

 The name “killer bee” promotes the myth that they are more lethal or toxic than European honeybees.
 But this is not true at all.
 While all bees have venom that they will inject into a threat, it’s actually not killer bees’ venom that you need to worry about.
 What makes killer bees so dangerous is their extreme defensiveness and territorial behavior around their hives and nests.

 You probably know that all bees are protective of their hives to some extent.
 European honeybees defend a relatively small area and usually will not sting unless their hives are handled or they are being agitated.
 But when it comes to killer bees, just accidentally being near the nest is enough to set them off.
 And it’s not just one or two worker bees who come out to sting; the real danger with killer bees is that they send out a chemical to the entire hive in order to alert everyone of the potential threat.
 The killer bees will swarm around the perceived threat in huge numbers of hundreds or even thousands.
 So many stings at once can cause severe injury and even literally enable someone to be stung to death.
-For this reason, it’s imperative to contact Mesa pest services if you see any beehives in your yard.
+For this reason, it’s imperative to contact pest control services if you see any beehives in your yard.

 What Can I Do About Killer Bees?

 Untrained homeowners should never attempt to remove a killer bee nest from their yard because of the risk of hospitalization or death from stings.
 However, it can be difficult to determine whether the bees in your yard are killer bees or European honeybees, and since honeybees are crucial pollinators for plants and crops, there are regulations regarding when and how honeybee hives can be removed from your yard.
-Instead of risking yourself, your family, and your pets with killer bee stings and to avoid illegally removing honey bee nests, contact your local Gilbert pest control company for professional and effective removal.
+Instead of risking yourself, your family, and your pets with killer bee stings and to avoid illegally removing honey bee nests, contact your local pest control company for professional and effective removal.

 Contact 5 Star Pest Control In Phoenix